Antiferromagnetic insulating state in layered nickelates at half-filling: Computational methods

-Our electronic structure calculations were performed within density functional theory \cite{dft} using the all-electron, full potential code {\sc wien2k} \cite{wien2k} based on the augmented plane wave plus local orbital (APW+lo) basis set \cite{sjo}.
-The generalized gradient approximation in the Perdew-Burke-Ernzerhof (GGA-PBE) scheme \cite{gga} was used as the exchange-correlation functional.
-To deal with possible strong correlation effects we apply the LDA+U scheme \cite{sic} including an on-site repulsion U and Hund's coupling J (J= 0.7 eV was used) for the Ni $3d$ states.
-When thin films are discussed, a sufficient vacuum of 20 \AA\ was introduced, enough to guarantee the lack of interaction between two planes (periodic boundary conditions are utilized along the three spatial directions).
-In multilayers, atomic positions were fully relaxed within GGA-PBE using the in-plane lattice parameter of RNiO$_2$.
-The muffin-tin radii used were: 2.50 a.u. for Nd and La, 1.93 a.u. for Ni and 1.73 a.u. for O. RK$_{max}$= 7.0 was used.
+For LaNiO$_2$, when thin films are discussed, a sufficient vacuum of 20 \AA\ was introduced, enough to guarantee the lack of interaction between two planes (periodic boundary conditions are utilized along the three spatial directions).
+Both in thin films and multilayers, atomic positions were fully relaxed within GGA-PBE using the in-plane lattice parameter of LaNiO$_2$.
+In both cases, relaxations were done in a checkerboard antiferromagnetic state in a $\sqrt{2} \sqrt{2}$ supercell of the tetragonal ($P4/mmm$) cell.
+A C-type antiferromagnetic state has been chosen in the bulk as this is the ground state of the system as soon as a small $U$ is included \cite{kapeghian2020electronic}.
+The muffin-tin radii used were: 2.50 a.u. for Nd and La, 2.00 a.u. for Ni and 1.72 a.u. for O. An $R_{mt}K_{max}$ = 7.0 was chosen for all calculations.

+For the La-based $n=4-6$ compounds (La$_5$Ni$_4$O$_{10}$ ($n=4$), La$_6$Ni$_5$O$_{12}$ ($n=5$), and La$_7$Ni$_6$O$_{14}$ ($n=6$)), whose structures have not been experimentally resolved yet, we conducted structural relaxations using VASP within GGA-PBE, optimizing both lattice parameters and internal coordinates in a $\sqrt{2} \sqrt{2}$ supercell of the tetragonal ($I4/mmm$) cell in a checkerboard (C-type) antiferromagnetic state.
+As above, a C-type antiferromagnetic state has been chosen as this is the ground state of the finite $n$ materials as soon as a small $U$ is included to account for correlations in the Ni 3$d$ states.
+In the VASP calculations, an energy cutoff of 650 eV and a $k$-mesh of 6$\times$6$\times$1 were adopted with a force convergence criterion of 5 meV/\AA.

+With the VASP-optimized structures for the $n=4-6$ nickelates, we then performed further electronic structure calculations using the {\sc wien2k} code.
+In these calculations, muffin-tin radii of 2.50 a.u., 2.00 a.u., and 1.72 a.u. were used for La, Ni, and O, respectively.
+We used $R_{mt}K_{max}$ = 7.0 and a $k$-grid of 21$\times$21$\times$21 for all materials in the irreducible Brillouin zone.
+To modify the chemical potential in the finite-$n$ compounds, the virtual crystal approximation (VCA) was used in both the La-site and Ni-site (to achieve a nominal $d^9$ filling for all materials), both yielding consistent results.